 - 48 hours after you start using the medicine your GP prescribed

-- when the crusty patches fall off and dry if you don’t get treatment
+- when the patches dry out and crust over - if you don’t get treatment

 You can do some things to help stop it spreading or getting worse while it’s still contagious:

 - stay away from school or work

 - keep sores, blisters and crusty patches clean and dry

 - cover them with loose clothing or gauze bandages

 - wash your hands frequently